Thousands of baby formula cans recalled after contamination found, FDA says

 FDA inspections at the plant

-On Dec.
-28, the FDA says it recommended that Mead Johnson initiate a recall for the product after Israel authorities confirmed the contamination through genomic sequencing.
-The company agreed to recall the formula on Dec.
-29.

-"All product in question went through extensive testing by MJN and tested negative for the bacteria," the company said in the recall notice.

-The FDA says Mead Johnson's plant in Michigan is now also facing an FDA inspection as a result of the contamination discovered by Israeli health officials, which was first reported on Dec.
+The FDA says Mead Johnson's plant in Michigan is now also facing an inspection as a result of the contamination discovered by Israeli health officials, which was first reported to the agency on Dec.
 14.

 "While the FDA's inspection is ongoing, all testing conducted to date by the FDA and Reckitt/Mead Johnson Nutrition has been negative for Cronobacter," the FDA said.

-It is unclear how much formula is produced by the plant and when FDA's inspection is expected to conclude.
-An FDA spokesperson did not immediately respond to a request for comment.
+In an email Tuesday, an FDA spokesperson said their inspection of Reckitt's facility has not yet been completed.

+"As the inspection is ongoing, we are not able to provide a timeline for completion," the agency spokesperson said.

 Reckitt's Mead Johnson was one of three baby formula manufacturers to face warning letters from the FDA in August.
-Among the issues scrutinized by the agency was detections of cronobacter in "high and critical hygiene zones" of the Zeeland plant.
+Among the issues scrutinized by the agency were detections of Cronobacter in "high and critical hygiene zones" of the Zeeland plant.

-An inspection of the same formula factory which ended just weeks before the contamination was discovered cited the company for falling short on precautions needed to ensure that its product did not become contaminated by "microorganisms in the formula or in the processing environment."
+FDA records show another inspection of the same facility had ended just weeks before.

+After that visit, the FDA cited the factory for falling short on precautions needed to ensure that its product did not become contaminated by "microorganisms in the formula or in the processing environment."

 for more features.